 UTQG (Uniform Tire Quality Grading) is a tire information system that gives consumers ratings that describe a tire's treadwear rating, temperature (A to C), and traction (AA to C).
 Shown on the tire sidewall, tire manufacturers use standardized test procedures to determine these ratings, which can only be used to compare tires made by the same manufacturer, not between different manufacturers.

-A valve is a device mounted in the wheel that restricts or allows airflow out of a tire.
-Valves include caps that prevent unwanted air escape, keep out moisture, and maintain cleanliness.
+A valve stem is a device mounted in the wheel that restricts or allows airflow out of a tire.
+Valve stems include caps that prevent unwanted air escape, keep out moisture, and maintain cleanliness.

 Enhancing lateral grip, variable angle sipes are tread blocks with the siping set at three different angles.